 List building.
 A topic that I know you realise is important for your marketing but often a topic that is overcomplicated and focused around tactics, rather than strategy.
 Here are 3 questions to answer which will help you decide on your tactics, such as where you go list build, what lead magnet will work and what to send people once they are on your list.

-Posted by Karen Skidmore on Wednesday, 21 March 2018
+Posted by Karen Skidmore – True Profit Business on Wednesday, March 21, 2018

 In this world of funnels and plethora of digital tools, it easy to find yourself falling into Alice’s rabbit hole.
 But for most businesses like yours, it really doesn’t need to be that overwhelming.

 Marketing – any marketing activity whether that’s list building or content creation or running seminars or events – needs to follow three stages: Diagnosis, Strategy and then Tactics.

 To enable you to know what you should be doing to list build, you have to be clear on what your list building strategy is going to be.

 And I promise you, it can be very simple.

 Answer these 3 questions to help you decide what’s going on for you and then this will show you how you need to go about building a list of interested prospects for your business.

 The obvious answers maybe because you’ve been told that you have to and that a marketing list is an asset for your business.
 Without a list, it’s like standing on a street corner, handing out business cards and hoping someone stops and talks to you.

 But think a little more deeply about this question because what you sell and the way that you sell it will dictate what you actually need to do tactically to list build.